-While the State Water Board is reacting to a wetter and milder rainy season in 2015-2016, there is the possibility that this is a temporary reprieve in a long term drought.
-If we enter into another dry year or if conservation does not yield results, the State Water Board has the ability to reinstate mandatory drought requirements.
+The State is reacting to a much wetter and milder rainy season in 2016-2017, but there is the possibility that this is a temporary reprieve in a long term drought.
+If we enter into another dry year or if conservation does not yield results, the State may reinstate mandatory drought requirements.
 New goals regarding water conservation will be set by State agencies so that California can continue to become more water efficient.
 This will help mitigate the effects of future droughts even if they are longer or more severe than our most recent drought.
 La Verne residents should take this opportunity to transition into conservation as a way of life in Southern California.

-At its August 15th meeting, the La Verne City Council voted to transition to Phase I of the Water Use Restriction Ordinance, while asking customers to continue conserving and adopting conservation as a way of life in California.
-The City is asking residents to voluntarily reduce consumption by 30% of 2013 usage and continue to cease water wasting practices defined in Executive Order B-40-17.
+At its May 15, 2017 meeting, the La Verne City Council voted to transition to Phase I of the Water Use Restriction Ordinance, while asking customers to continue conserving and adopting conservation as a way of life in California.
+The City is asking residents to voluntarily reduce consumption by 10% of 2013 usage and continue to cease water wasting practices defined in Executive Order B-40-17.
 Restrictions in Phase I of the Water Use Restriction Ordinance and Executive Order B-40-17, include:

-- Hose washing of sidewalks, walkways, driveways, parking areas, or other paved surfaces shall be prohibited.
+- Hose washing of sidewalks, walkways, driveways, parking areas, hardscapes or other paved surfaces shall be prohibited.

 - No water shall be used to clean, fill or maintain levels in decorative fountains, or other similar aesthetic structures unless such water is part of a recycling system.

 - Watering in a manner that causes runoff from landscaped areas into adjoining streets, sidewalks, or other paved areas, or watering within 48 hours after measurable precipitation shall be prohibited.

 For more information about La Verne’s conservation programs, free events and free water efficient landscaping classes please visit our website at www.cityoflaverne.org.
-For information on water efficiency rebates currently available please visit www.bewaterwise.com orwww.socalwatersmart.com.
+For information on water efficiency rebates currently available please visit www.bewaterwise.com or SoCalWaterSsmart.com.

 If you should have any questions or would like to discuss how you might be able to reduce your water use, please contact our customer service staff at (909) 596-8744.